-- (D) each Operator, in its capacity as an Operator, with more than 10% of contracted coal GTK on the Network who is not an Access Holder with more than 10% of contracted coal GTK on the Network (in a non-voting capacity);. - (E) the HVCCC (in a non-voting capacity). - (iii) The composition of the RCG may change from time to time as agreed by ARTC and the current members of the RCG at the time.
-RCG members may or may not be participants in the HVCCC. - (iv) Only those RCG members who represent Access Holders will be entitled to vote and each RCG member will vote in accordance with the wishes of Access Holders that it is representing, or, where the Access Holder is an Operator, those Coal Customers on whose behalf the Access Rights are held. - (v) Subject to section 6.4(b)(vi), RCG member voting will be weighted on the basis of contracted coal GTK for the current calendar year and the next nine calendar years, in the Pricing Zone in which a project is proposed to occur. - (vi) In determining voting entitlement, ARTC may, at its discretion, include any coal GTK in the Pricing Zone which ARTC reasonably expects will become contracted coal GTK, for the current calendar year or for any of the following nine calendar years, immediately following the completion of the proposed project.
-To avoid doubt ARTC may, in exercising this discretion, determine that a prospective access holder which is not a current member of RCG has a voting entitlement. - (vii) The RCG will be involved at each stage of project development and will have the opportunity to endorse each stage before ARTC proceeds to the next stage. - (viii) ARTC may elect to continue to the next stage of project development without RCG endorsement.
+- (v) Subject to section 6.4(b)(vi), RCG member voting will be weighted on the basis of contracted coal GTK for the current calendar year and the next nine calendar years, in the Pricing Zone in which a project is proposed to occur. - (vi) In determining voting entitlement, ARTC may, at its discretion, include any coal GTK in the Pricing Zone which ARTC reasonably expects will become contracted coal GTK, for the current calendar year or for any of the following nine calendar years, immediately following the completion of the proposed project.
+To avoid doubt ARTC may, in exercising this discretion, determine that a prospective access holder which is not a current member of RCG has a voting entitlement. - (vii) (v) The RCG will be involved at each stage of project development and will have the opportunity to endorse each stage before ARTC proceeds to the next stage. - (vii) (vi)-ARTC may elect to continue to the next stage of project development without RCG endorsement.
 Where this occurs, any subsequent expenditure incurred by ARTC on project development or delivery may only be included in the RAB or expensed when incurred with the approval of the ACCC.